Federal Tax Form 1040X

 If you’re due to receive a refund on your originally filed return, the IRS recommends waiting until you receive that refund before submitting an amended return.
 That way, you know the IRS has finished processing your return, and there’s no change your amended return might be processed before the original return, causing the IRS a lot of confusion.
 It could even result in delays in processing your refund and you spending more time responding to IRS notices to get the situation sorted out.

-Generally speaking, you have three years from the date you filed your original return to file a 1040X to claim a refund.
+You have three years from the date you filed your original return to file a 1040X to claim a refund.
 You can file the 1040X within two years from the date you paid the tax if that date is later than the filing date.
 Review the 1040X instructions for special rules that apply to certain situations.

 How to File

-Page one of Form 1040X has a header section with information similar to the regular 1040.
+Page one of Federal Tax Form 1040X has a header section with information similar to the regular 1040.
 The first step is to check the box indicating which tax year you’re amending.
 If you need to amend more than one year’s return, fill out a separate 1040X for each tax year.

 Next is the section where most changes usually occur.
 The left-most column has descriptions and instructions under the following general headings: